sandeepsingh07/DevOpsClassCodes/README.md

 Importing in NetBeans 8
 --------------------
-These instructions were tested on NetBeans 8.0.2.
+These are instructions were tested on NetBeans 8.0.2.
 You can get it from https://www.netbeans.org

 To checkout and run the project in NetBeans, do:
 - Team -> Git -> Clone